Loaded Vegetable Ramen (野菜たっぷりラーメン; yasai tappuri ramen)

 - Sesame oil

 Boil water in a separate pot and parboil the bean sprouts and chives.
 Remove from the pot and drain.
 (Keep the water to boil the noodles!)
-In a bowl, mix the bean sprouts and chives with the roast pork, chili pepper and 1 teaspoon of sesame oil.
+In a bowl, mix the bean sprouts and chives with the roast pork, chili pepper and 1 tsp of sesame oil.